 Progress against the Early Learning Goals in the Foundation Stage is another method of identifying children with SEND.
+Foundation Stage use additional assessment information to assess and support the children in their care e.g., Jungle Journeys motor skills development, Nuffield Early Language Intervention, Zippy PSHE program.

-Pupil Progress meetings take place each term in school, and this is an excellent opportunity for key members of staff to monitor the progress of pupils, using progress against English and Maths objectives as well as results from the Year 1 Phonics Check and end of Key Stage SATs test results.
-Pupil Progress meetings are an excellent opportunity for school professionals to discuss individual pupil progress, and to make sure that appropriate intervention strategies are being used to ensure children's learning is kept at a constant and measurable pace.
+Pupil Progress meetings take place each term in school, and this is an excellent opportunity for key members of staff to monitor the progress of pupils, using progress against English and Maths objectives as well as results from the Year 1 Phonics Check and end of Key Stage 2 SATs test results.
+Other forms of assessment also help staff to monitor pupils' progress in all areas of the curriculum.